 Alesha Doan is an associate professor in the School and holds a joint appointment with the Political Science Department.
-Alesha’s interdisciplinary research is guided by her broader interests in public policy, organizations and gender/social equity.
+Alesha’s interdisciplinary research is guided by her broader interests in public policy, reproductive policy, reproductive justice, feminist methods, research design, equity in public organizations and gender/social equity.

 Ph.D., Political Science, Texas A&M University